zodiac403/cheat-sheet/ssh-forwarding/readme.md

 ## Local Forwarding

 Forward a web server from `WEB-SERVER:80` to the SSH client `SSH-CLIENT:8080` ([docs](https://www.ssh.com/ssh/tunneling/example#local-forwarding)).
-Web server must be accessible for the SSH server.
+The web server must be accessible for the SSH server.

 ```bash
 ssh -L 8080:WEB-SERVER:80 USER@SSH-SERVER